Legal Analyst Job Opportunity

 Human Rights Researcher Job Opportunity

-- Organization of collected documents
+- Organize collected documents

-- Conducting interviews of witnesses
+- Conduct interviews of witnesses

 The Iran Human Rights Documentation Center (IHRDC) is a registered 501(c)(3) non-profit organization located in New Haven, Connecticut.
 The Center was founded in 2004 by a group of human rights scholars, activists, and historians to document the patterns of human rights abuse in Iran and to promote accountability, a culture of human rights and the rule of law in Iran.